Summary

 Tips for Businesses

-Facebook and other social media platforms can be hugely valuable tools for building your brand, promoting its services, and speaking directly to your customers, allowing you to improve revenue and brand growth.
-However, you must follow UK data protection law when your business processes personal information through such platforms.
+Using social media platforms like Facebook can raise significant data protection obligations that many businesses overlook.
+Under UK data protection law, the rules apply whenever your business processes personal data, including through third-party platforms.
 This article explores key UK data protection law rules, some practical examples of how these rules can apply when you use social media platforms like Facebook and why data protection compliance should be a key business priority.

 What Does the UK GDPR and Data Protection Act 2018 Mean for Your Business?